Copyright © 2023 O'Connor, Acciani and Levy. All rights reserved.

 In September 2017, Scientific Reports published a study of all women discharged from the hospital in England between April 1, 2007 and March 31, 2015 after being implanted with surgical mesh to treat SUI.
 Researchers estimated 9.8 percent of these patients experienced a complication within 30 days or five years of the procedure.

-If you were implanted with Gynecare mesh and experienced any problems identified in these studies, or other complications, contact us about filing a Gynecare mesh lawsuit.
+If you were implanted with Gynecare mesh and experienced any problems identified in these studies, or other complications, contact our compassionate attorneys in Cincinnati.

 There have been tens of thousands of lawsuits filed over transvaginal mesh products.
 This includes almost 40,000 lawsuits against Ethicon, the subsidiary of Johnson & Johnson that manufactures Gynecare mesh products that have caused a variety of severe complications.